briney/abcloud/README.md

 Usage
 --------

-Launch a basic cluster named 'test' (1 master and 2 workers, all m3.large):
+Launch a basic cluster named 'test' with a master and 2 workers, all m3.large:
 `./abcloud launch test --workers 2`

 Terminate the 'test' cluster: